 Joseph Y. Chang has served as our Chief Scientific Officer and Executive Vice President of Product Development since 2006.
 Dr. Chang served as President of our Pharmanex division from 2000 to 2006.
-Dr. Chang served as Vice President of Clinical Studies and Pharmacology of Pharmanex from 1997 until 2000.
+From 1997 to 2000, he served as Vice President of Clinical Studies and Pharmacology of Pharmanex.
 Dr. Chang has over 35 years of pharmaceutical experience.
 He received a B.S. degree from Portsmouth University and a Ph.D. degree from the University of London.